curv3d/curv/docs/language/Language.md

   that passes bad arguments to built-in functions or modules, and relies on whatever random behaviour results.

-By being hyper strict about bad arguments, TeaCAD helps people find bugs in code.
+By being hyper strict about bad arguments, Curv helps people find bugs in code.
 If we discover that a particular interface is too strict, we can relax the interface without breaking anything, but going in the other direction creates upgrade problems by breaking existing code.